 Contribute

-Donating = Life Energy
+Donating = Outreach Energy

 Universal Theosophy is run by volunteers and is Dedicated to the spread of theosophical ideas in the service of human solidarity and harmony.
 Your monthly donations, no matter how small, help us finance this effort.
 Click below to read about the projects you’d be helping.